Spun: Plot

-College dropout Ross (Jason Schwartzman) is a customer of Spider Mike (John Leguizamo), a methamphetamine dealer.
-Spider Mike and his girlfriend Cookie (Mena Suvari) are constantly arguing, and Ross strikes up a friendship with Nikki (Brittany Murphy), a fellow addict.
-Nikki takes Ross to meet her boyfriend, "The Cook" (Mickey Rourke), who supplies Spider Mike with drugs from a meth lab he has set up in a motel room.
-The Cook gives a small amount of meth to Ross in exchange for bringing Nikki home, and says that he will get in touch with Ross if he needs a driver.
+College dropout Ross is a customer of Spider Mike, a methamphetamine dealer.
+Spider Mike and his girlfriend Cookie argue in their apartment while Ross strikes up a conversation with Nikki, a fellow addict, in the living room.
+Nikki takes Ross to meet her boyfriend, "The Cook", who supplies Spider Mike with drugs from a meth lab he has set up in a motel room.
+The Cook gives Ross a small amount of meth in exchange for bringing Nikki home, and says that he will get in touch with Ross if he needs a driver.

-Back at his apartment, Ross gets messages from his mother, and his former girlfriend, Amy, wishing him a happy birthday.
-Ross, assuming that Amy still loves him, sporadically calls her and leaves messages on her answering machine.
+Back at his own apartment, Ross gets messages wishing him a happy birthday from his mother, and his former girlfriend, Amy.
+Ross sporadically calls Amy and leaves messages on her answering machine.
 He then goes to the local strip club while high, leading to an intense pornographic hallucination.
-He takes April (Chloe Hunter), one of the dancers he has a relationship with, home and has sex with her in a variety of positions, the last of which leaves her tied to the bed, naked and fully spread.
+He takes one of the dancers named April home and has sex with her in a variety of positions, the last of which leaves her tied to the bed naked.

 As they finish, the Cook calls with an emergency regarding Nikki's dog, Taco, which needs to be taken to the veterinarian.
-April tells him to untie her but Ross, still high, duct-tapes April's eyes and mouth shut to keep her quiet and leaves her bound to the bed, playing music to cover her gagged screams.
-Elsewhere, two policemen (Peter Stormare and Alexis Arquette) working with a TV crew, raid the trailer where Frisbee (Patrick Fugit), another one of Spider Mike's customers, lives, falsely believing that a meth lab is located there.
+April tells him to untie her but Ross, still high, duct-tapes April's eyes and mouth shut and leaves her bound to the bed, playing music to cover her gagged screams.
+Elsewhere, two policemen working with a TV crew raid the trailer where Frisbee (another one of Spider Mike's customers) lives, falsely believing that a meth lab is located there.
 They take Frisbee and his mother into custody and threaten him into helping them on a drug bust against Spider Mike.